cmurray7/spotCrawl/README.md

-### Spotify Social Network Crawwler
+### Spotify Social Network Crawler
 #### Developed by Carolyn Murray

-Intended to gather informatin about the acoustic features of your most played tracks.
+Intended to gather information about the acoustic features of your most played tracks.

 Also, side project to learn how to use APIs